 Presentation slides are now available

-Registered attendees will have access to the platform until Wednesday, Nov.
+Registered attendees had access to the platform until Wednesday, Nov.
 25 – 6:00 pm EST

-Recorded presentations will be available on the SERC website on Friday Dec 4th.
+Recorded presentations were made available on the SERC website on Friday Dec 4th.

 This two-day event unites all sectors of the systems engineering research community–government, industry, and university–and provides an opportunity to share progress on research and how to address the most challenging systems engineering issues facing the Department of Defense (DOD) and other federal departments and agencies.